And the beauty of this method is that it doesn’t matter what the weather is outside or whether or not you have a good campfire going!

 It’s no longer necessary to have a campfire at the ready under a moonlit, starry sky.

-As a matter of fact, with this s’mores in the oven recipe, you can make them any time you like: day or night, rain or shine!
+As a matter of fact, with this oven s’mores recipe, you can make them any time you like: day or night, rain or shine!

-It’s so darn easy, that it only requires 4 extremely simple steps!
+It’s so darn easy, that it only requires 4 extremely simple steps & 4 ingredients: